Skip to content

 #1.
 Define Objectives and Scope

 The first step in creating a vendor management policy is defining the objectives and scope of the policy.
-Ask yourself the following questions:
+Create a vendor management framework with answers to all these questions:

 • What do we want to achieve through this policy?